raman08/raman08/README.md

 - 💬 Ask me about anything.
 I would love to help.

 - I am currently working on improving every skills .
-- 🌱 I’m currently learning front-end develoopment.
+- 🌱 I’m currently learning front-end development.

 - 🥅 *2020 Goal*s: Contribute more to Open Source projects